saajanchana/dailyinfo/README.md

 Setup
 -----

 The default application configuration (dailyinfo/settings.py) uses the sqlite database backend included with Python so no database engine is required.
 The sqlite database is not checked in so you will need to regenerate it.

+First, set the correct path to where you want the database to reside.
+In `dailyinfo/settings.py`, edit the line

+`'NAME': 'C:/Users/Saajan/Documents/GitHub/dailyinfo/sqlite3.db',`

-In the top level directory, run
+in the `DATABASES` section.
+This must be an absolute path, using forward slashes as a path separator even on Windows.
+Now in the top level directory, run

 `manage.py syncdb`